 - Nested Headers:

-method returns a string that is valid GitHub-flavored markdown: - Pandas Integration: The
+rendermethod returns a string that is valid GitHub-flavored markdown: - Pandas Integration: The

-object can be easily read into a Pandas DataFrame, with appropriate header metadata such as uniqueid
+datafield in theMarkdownTableobject can be easily read into a Pandas DataFrame, with appropriate header metadata such as uniqueid,columnindex,name, anddtype.
+We provide a convenience methodto_dataframeto convert theMarkdownTableobject to a Pandas DataFrame.

 Fine-tuning for Domain Specificity

-offers strong general table extraction capabilities, optimal performance on highly specialized or uniquely formatted tables (e.g., specific financial reports, legacy scientific documents) can be achieved through fine-tuning.
-Consult our fine-tuning guides to adapt the model to your specific table structures and document types, maximizing accuracy and structural fidelity using the TableWithLayout
+Whilevlm-1 offers strong general table extraction capabilities, optimal performance on highly specialized or uniquely formatted tables (e.g., specific financial reports, legacy scientific documents) can be achieved through fine-tuning.
+Consult our fine-tuning guides to adapt the model to your specific table structures and document types, maximizing accuracy and structural fidelity using the TableWithLayout schema.